Economics

 Timing Most combined degrees are proposed by students during the summer after the first year of study.
 Students are not given extra time or funding to complete combined degrees.
 In particular, students must advance to candidacy by the end of their third year of study.

-Degree of integration A combined program should synthesize the knowledge and methods of the two departments into a single study.
+Degree of Integration A combined program should synthesize the knowledge and methods of the two departments into a single study.
 Ideally the dissertation should be equally strong in both fields.
 For example, a dissertation with the first half focused on economics and the second half focused on political science would not be acceptable.

-Administrative requirements An ad hoc combined degree program is established in the following steps.
+Administrative Requirements An ad hoc combined degree program is established in the following steps.

 1. A program is initiated by writing of a pre-prospectus by the student.
 This document describes how and why the two fields are to be integrated.